 Be sure to also have a sound marketing strategy to work from alongside considering the above factors.
 This will help to give you more direction and ensure you generate a positive return on your marketing spend, whether that be for SEO (e.g. outlining which blog topics to cover) or PPC (e.g. highlighting the most appropriate key words while keeping in mind things such as your budget and conversion rates).

-If you were expecting a clear answer in terms of choosing between SEO and PPC then we’re sorry to disappoint you, however you can now go away with a better idea of what you should be considering when planning your SEO and PPC activity.
+If you were expecting a clear answer in terms of choosing between SEO and PPC then we’re sorry to disappoint you, however you can now go away with a better idea of what you should be considering when planning your SEO (check out this on page SEO checklist) and PPC activity.

 If you feel you need a hand increasing your leads, then feel free to get in touch with one of our consultants.
 We can help create a strategy and pinpoint the best method of attaining the necessary leads for you to reach your goals, whether that be through search engine traffic or other means.